 9. And don’t forget about Habuk archaeological area

 Located on the eastern side of the town, Habuk Archaeological Site consists of a pyramid-like platform and ruins of of several buildings.
 While Habuk Archaeological Site is not as prominent as other ruins near Izamal, some of its architecture dates all the way back to the 11th century.

 The entrance is free.

 10. Try Yucatec cuisine

-Mexico has many regional cuisines with distinct dishes and traditions, but as someone who has traveled the country quite a bit, I can say that the Yucatec cuisine is my favorite!
-Whether it’s zesty sopa de limon, or crispy panuchos, Yucatec food has a special place in my heart.
+Mexico has many regional cuisines with distinct dishes and traditions, but as someone who has traveled the country quite a bit, I can say that the Yucatan cuisine is my favorite!
+Whether it’s zesty sopa de limon, or crispy panuchos, there’s plenty to try!

 As a vegan, I didn’t find any full plant-based restaurants in Izamal, but I was able to order my dishes without meat and cheese upon request, and let me tell you, they were so good!

 Yucatec food is different from Mexican cuisine as it has been influenced by Mayan cooking as well as Caribbean dishes.

 Best restaurants in Izamal